cloverbloom/knowledge-base/systems.md

 - Accept that you likely cannot finish everything planned; prioritize effectively
 - Keep your weekly plan visible and accessible throughout the week

-### [Execution System]
-*****
-* Focus on lead indicators (actions) rather than lag indicators (results)

-* Implement weekly plans and daily actions to drive consistent progress

-* Execution is a habit where direct measurement of performance is required

-* You are always most effective when present (mediation is very important for this)

-* Spend 8am-12pm daily on focused performance blocks

-* Initially schedule breakout blocks monthly, then transition to weekly once consistent

-* Strategic blocks are your most important activities; schedule them consistently each week

-* Avoid deferring today's tasks to tomorrow; this habit undermines execution

-* `"The whole is greater than the sum of the parts."` (must do all aspects)

-### [Measurement & Accountability]
-*****
-* Accountability is ownership of the outcome regardless of the circumstances

-	* Commitment is agreeing to future accountability

-* Track execution consistently using a weekly scorecard (minimum 85% execution rate)

-* Hold a weekly accountability meeting to review progress and adjust plans

-* Action occurs when your stated intentions outweigh hidden intentions; evaluate the true cost of your actions

-* Trust is lost when commitments are not met; accountability starts with personal ownership

-* Never wait for external circumstances to change; proactively manage your accountability

-* `"Value the outcome over your comfort.
-Always take the leap of faith."`

-* With a minimum 85% execution rate (on time) you are likely to meet your goals

-* 60% of breakdowns occur in the execution phase (most likely to fail when actually working)

-* **Leading** and **Lagging** indicators:

-	* Leading indicators are measures of progress toward an end result

-	* Lagging indicators are the end results themselves, representing past performance

-		* You want to stack leading indicators to give yourself as much game time information as possible

-* **Weekly Score**

-	* Compiled from Sleep Score, Habit Score, and Task Score

-		* This is already automatically calculated in the 12-W Tracker

-	* Your Weekly Score does not care how you felt and only considers execution

-	* The 12-W Tracker considers your goals for Sleep, Habit, and Tasks and will provide you the **Minimum Good Week Score** indicating if your week was successful or not
+## Execution System

+Effective execution is the key to achieving your 12-week goals:

+- Focus on lead indicators (actions) rather than lag indicators (results)
+- Implement weekly plans and daily actions to drive consistent progress
+- Treat execution as a habit that requires direct measurement of performance
+- Practice presence and mindfulness (meditation is important for this)
+- Schedule focused performance blocks during your peak productivity hours (8am-12pm recommended)
+- Initially schedule breakout blocks monthly, then transition to weekly once consistent
+- Make strategic blocks your highest priority activities and schedule them consistently
+- Avoid deferring today's tasks to tomorrow; this habit undermines execution

+> "The whole is greater than the sum of the parts."
+(You must implement all aspects of the system)

+### Measurement & Accountability

+Measurement and accountability are essential for maintaining focus and progress:

+- **Accountability**: Taking ownership of outcomes regardless of circumstances
+  - Commitment is agreeing to future accountability
+  - Trust is lost when commitments are not met
+  - Never wait for external circumstances to change; proactively manage your accountability

+- **Tracking Performance**:
+  - Use a weekly scorecard to track execution (aim for minimum 85% execution rate)
+  - Hold a weekly accountability meeting to review progress and adjust plans
+  - Action occurs when stated intentions outweigh hidden intentions
+  - 60% of breakdowns occur in the execution phase

+- **Leading vs. Lagging Indicators**:
+  - Leading indicators: Measures of progress toward an end result
+  - Lagging indicators: End results themselves, representing past performance
+  - Stack leading indicators to give yourself real-time information

+- **Weekly Score System**:
+  - Compiled from Sleep Score, Habit Score, and Task Score
+  - Your Weekly Score only considers execution, not how you felt
+  - The 12-W Tracker calculates your **Minimum Good Week Score** to indicate success

+> "Value the outcome over your comfort.
+Always take the leap of faith."

 ### [The 3 Principles]
 *****